+51 952325450 info@manunatureperu.com

 Day 1Cusco to Bamboo Lodge

-At sunset, we arrive at Balcón del Oriente, a panoramic viewpoint overlooking the vast expanse of the park.
-Here, we watch a spectacular sunset that paints the sky with vibrant colors.
 We then continue our journey to San Pedro, descending from the pass and entering the pristine Manu National Park, a UNESCO World Heritage Site and one of the most biodiverse areas on the planet.

 Our expert guide accompanies us as we venture into the heart of the rainforest, encountering exotic flora and fauna along the way.
 We spend the night at the cozy Bamboo Lodge, surrounded by the enchanting sounds of the jungle.